EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 Click the **OK** button to close the window used to edit the `PATH` variable and then click the **OK** button on the *environment variables* window to close it.

-To check if **nvs** was properly installed, on the same Windows Command Prompt, check the output of the following command:
+To check if [**NVS**](https://github.com/jasongin/nvs) was properly installed, on the same Windows Command Prompt, check the output of the following command:

     nvs --version

-To be able to use **nvs** with [Git Bash](https://github.com/jasongin/nvs/blob/master/doc/SETUP.md#git-bash-on-windows), open a Git Bash terminal and execute the below command to source the `install` command:
+To be able to use [**NVS**](https://github.com/jasongin/nvs) with [Git Bash](https://github.com/jasongin/nvs/blob/master/doc/SETUP.md#git-bash-on-windows), open a Git Bash terminal and execute the below command to source the `install` command:

     . "$NVS_HOME/nvs.sh" install